 Inspire.
 Enable.
 Transform.

 Anchored by the Museum’s nationally recognized Center for the Advancement of Science Education (CASE), Black Creativity reaches more than 25,000 students, their teachers and families in underserved Chicago neighborhoods each year with a wide range of targeted, culturally-relevant science education programming.
-The progam has four main goals:
+The program has four main goals:

 - Provide exposure for African-American youth to careers, educational pathways and other opportunities in science, technology, engineering and medicine.